ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Q2_Total_Ride_and_Average_Ride)
 ![Dashboard 2](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/6183120b-b4da-47a7-8d42-ae77fe56f1d6)

-During spring, member ridership exhibits fluctuation throughout weekdays, reaching a peak on Thursdays and declining on weekends, while maintaining a consistent average ride length.
-In contrast, casual ridership displays ride count fluctuations on weekdays, peaking on Saturdays, and demonstrates higher average ride lengths, particularly with noticeable peaks on weekends.
+In spring, member ridership gradually increases from Monday, reaching a peak on Thursdays and declining from Friday through the weekends while maintaining a consistent average ride length.
+Conversely, casual ridership shows fluctuations in ride counts on weekdays, peaking on Saturdays, and exhibits higher average ride lengths, especially with noticeable peaks on weekends.

 [](Qtr2_Top_10_Rides_Member_Casual)